Heroin (diacetylmorphine, known as diamorphine in the UK) is a semi-synthetic opioid

 Opiates also depress nerve transmission in sensory pathways of the spinal cord and brain that signal pain.
 Release of enkephalins suppresses the transmission of pain signals.
 Little is to be gained by having the perception of pain increase indefinitely in proportion to the amount of damage done to the body.
 Beyond a certain point, it makes sense to have a system that decreases its own sensitivity in the case of massive, intractable pain.
 By binding to enkephalin receptors, opiates like morphine enhance the natural pain-killing effects of enkephalin neurons.
 This explains why opiates are such effective painkillers.
 The brain centers which controlling coughing, breathing, and intestinal motility are also inhibited by opiates.
 Mu (µ) opiate receptors are also found on the cells in the medulla oblongata that regulate breathing.
 This accounts for the suppressive effect which opiates have on respiration.

-As we all know, heroin is exceedingly addictive, quickly producing tolerance and dependence.
+Heroin is exceedingly addictive, quickly producing tolerance and dependence.
 Opiate tolerance can be partly explained as a homeostatic response that reduces the sensitivity of the system, in order to compensate for continued exposure to high levels of morphine or heroin.
 When the drug is stopped, the system is no longer as sensitive to the soothing effects of the enkephalin neurons and the pain of withdrawal is produced.

 One of the reasons why coming off heroin can be so painful is because the user will have used up a huge quantity of dopamine in one rush.
 Thus their body has to make more before it can begin to release it normally again.
 When a person becomes an addict, this problem only becomes worse, each use of heroin adding to the last.
 Finally, when the cells that create dopamine are put under a significant amount of stress, they will start to shut down, producing less dopamine.
 This is one of the reasons why withdrawal from heroin is so extreme.